USRSE/usrse.github.io/pages/wg/outreach.md

 ![US-RSE Swag Options](/assets/img/us_rse_swag_giveaway.png)

-28 winners were selected to receive tumblers and backpacks, but all participants were sent official US-RSE stickers.
+28 winners were selected to receive tumblers and backpacks, but all entrants were sent official US-RSE stickers.

 ## Outreach Material Cultivation